Johnny-corona-Bolivar/Master-s-Degree-Project/Smartphone Security Project.md

 Dynamic Analysis – Execute the app and monitor its activity and behavior in real-time.

+---

+## 🎯 Objectives

+- Perform static and dynamic security analysis on three Android applications: **AndroGoat** (intentionally vulnerable), **TodoList** (official), and **Vanced** (from an unofficial repository).
+- Identify and compare vulnerabilities based on the **OWASP Mobile Top 10** and **MASVS** standards.
+- Highlight security risks introduced by outdated Android APIs, insecure permissions, and weak configurations.
+- Analyze app behavior, data handling, network communication, and permission models.
+- Gain hands-on experience with modern mobile security testing tools in a controlled, virtualized lab environment.

-## Objective
+## 📚 Skills Acquired

-To assess the security of Android mobile applications by analyzing three APK files from different sources, aiming to identify common vulnerabilities based on the OWASP Mobile Top 10.
-The goal is to develop a critical understanding of mobile app risks by applying both static and dynamic analysis, using practical tools that strengthen real-world mobile security practices.
-This hands-on experience was designed to deepen understanding of security.

-### Skills Learned

 - Static analysis of APK files, including inspection of source code, configuration files, and declared permissions.
 - Dynamic analysis of app behavior, using emulators and monitoring tools to detect suspicious activity, network connections, and resource usage.
 - Identification of mobile vulnerabilities based on the OWASP Mobile Top 10, such as insecure data storage, improper cryptography, or data exposure.
 - Comparative risk evaluation based on APK source (unofficial, unverified repository, and official store), building critical thinking for mobile security assessment.
+- Conducting full lifecycle mobile app security testing
+- Manual reverse engineering using Apktool and JADX
+- Network traffic inspection and endpoint detection
+- Certificate analysis and validation
+- Writing structured and evidence-based security reports

-### Tools Used
+## 🔧 Tools & Technologies Used

-- Android Studio – Integrated development environment (IDE) for building, running, and debugging Android applications.
+- **Android Studio**– Integrated development environment (IDE) for building, running, and debugging Android applications.
-- Apktool – Tool for reverse engineering Android APKs to decode resources and analyze app structure.
+- **Apktool** – Tool for reverse engineering Android APKs to decode resources and analyze app structure.
-- ADB (Android Debug Bridge) – Command-line tool to communicate with Android devices for debugging and app interaction.
+- **ADB (Android Debug Bridge)** – Command-line tool to communicate with Android devices for debugging and app interaction.
-- VirusTotal / ShenmeApp – Online analysis platforms for scanning APKs and detecting malware or suspicious behavior.
+- **VirusTotal**/ **ShenmeApp** – Online analysis platforms for scanning APKs and detecting malware or suspicious behavior.
-- Jadx – Decompiler that converts Android APKs into readable Java source code for static analysis.
+- **JADX** – Decompiler that converts Android APKs into readable Java source code for static analysis.
-- MobSF (Docker) – All-in-one automated mobile security framework for static and dynamic analysis of Android/iOS apps.
+- **MobSF (Mobile Security Framework)**– All-in-one automated mobile security framework for static and dynamic analysis of Android/iOS apps.
+- **APK Downloader** – Tool to obtain APKs for offline analysis

 ## Steps :
 *Now we will proceed to extract the files for analysis using the apktool tool with the command: